thiagoribeiro00/thiagoribeiro00/README.md

 I've worked on a variety of projects, from developing AI-driven tools to building internal systems and applications.
 I'm experienced in:

-* Designing scalable AI architectures and integrating advanced NLP technologies[cite: 3, 4].
+* Designing scalable AI architectures and integrating advanced NLP technologies.
-* Building chatbots using LangChain and LLMs[cite: 8].
+* Building chatbots using LangChain and LLMs.
-* Developing web applications with React.js, Next.js, and Django[cite: 16, 24].
+* Developing web applications with React.js, Next.js, and Django.
-* Implementing CI/CD and MLOps practices[cite: 10, 11].
+* Implementing CI/CD and MLOps practices.
-* Working with databases like PostgreSQL, MongoDB, and Neo4j[cite: 13, 27].
+* Working with databases like PostgreSQL, MongoDB, and Neo4j.

 I'm committed to delivering high-quality solutions and staying up-to-date with the latest technologies in the field.